-The Liverwort plant commonly grows in moist habitats but there are some types that can grow in dry sandy areas and rock outcroppings.
-There are approximately 60 different families of Liverwort plants.
-They grow in 2 different forms, either leafy which have a leaf-like appearance or thallose which grow in large flat sheets.
-Leafy liverworts can be mistaken for mosses.
+Liverwort plants commonly grow in moist habitats, but there are some types that can grow in dry sandy areas and rock outcroppings.
+There are approximately 60 different families of liverwort plants.
+They grow in two different forms, either leafy (which have a leaf-like appearance), or thallose (which grow in large flat sheets).
+Leafy liverworts can easily be mistaken for mosses.

 Mosses typically range in size from less than 1/2 inch to 3 feet.
 In the fossil record, they date back around 360 million years.
 Mosses are an extremely diverse group of plants that includes about 10,000 species divided into 700 genera.

 Mosses grow all over the world, mostly in moist, shady areas.
 However, there are also types of mosses that can live in dry sandy soil and on rocky outcroppings.
 Mosses are very useful for preventing soil erosion and breaking down earth beneath the topsoil, making it easier for other plants to utilize.
 Mosses grow in either an erect form or a prostrate form, and are classified as either sphagnum mosses, true mosses or lantern mosses.